Cavalier King Charles Spaniel vs. English Cocker Spaniel

 Because English cocker spaniels are hunting dogs at heart, they are bred to have higher energy levels.
 I’m not saying the same high energy levels border collies have, but higher than cavaliers.

-Long walks in the forest, running free in the dog park/backyard, and playing fetch is great ways to unload that energy.
+Long walks in the forest, running free in the dog park/backyard, and playing fetch are great ways to unload that energy.
 Not enough mental or physical exercise can lead to behavioral problems.

 Conclusion: